EvilGhostY/MMRSSeg/README.md

 Our training and testing framework follows UNetFormer (https://github.com/WangLibo1995/GeoSeg), which is a well-established framework, thanks to the author LiBo Wang for sharing it.

-Simply add config, losses and models to its framework and it is ready to run.The execution command is in Terminal_config.txt.
+The execution command is in Terminal_config.txt.

 The relevant code is being organized and will be posted as soon as possible.